 Dragging a curve up or down makes the selected object lighter or darker, depending on its Light (0-255) or Pigment/Ink % setting.
 A steep curve indicates a high contrast region; a gentle curve indicates a lower contrast region.

-- Launch the Adobe Illustrator software and select the object you want to adjust.
+- Select the object you want to adjust.

 You also can launch Curves adjustment from the Illustrator Appearance panel.

 The Curves adjustment panel appears.
 In this example, all channels are selected.